rpdelaney/l4d2-tourney-rules/rules.md

 ######5.5.1
-No registered competitor may ring for another team unless their team has withdrawn from the tournament, regardless of consent from the other team.
+No registered competitor may ring for another team unless their team has withdrawn from the tournament or they have been removed from the roster.

 #####5.6 Pauses